ldegen/automist/README.md

 # automist
 Create a CLI from human readable documentation

-The automist takes a yaml file and produces a configuration object for [minimist](https://github.com/substack/minimist).
+The automist takes a descriptor object and produces configuration for [minimist](https://github.com/substack/minimist).
+- It can also generate a nice help message and an even nicer manpage.
+- Bonus: There are no dependencies.

 ## Installation
 You now the drill.
 Just `npm install` it and your good.